Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 Hello everyone,

-can be very tedious to do the same tasks every time, and you
+to do the same thing over and over again, and you

 What is Ansible?